 Elon offers a Bachelor of Fine Arts degree in music theatre.
 The music theatre program admits 16 to 20 new students each year, which means each student receives the kind of close, personal attention that will bring out his or her best.

 The course of study trains students in the three essential elements of music theatre: music, acting and dance.
 All majors take studio voice lessons, music theory and skills courses; studio dance courses in jazz, modern, tap, ballet and musical theatre dance; and at least four semesters of acting.
 Students also explore the history and literature of music theatre.
+Electives in music theatre include Acting for the Camera, Advanced Music Theory, Choreography, Contemporary Vocals, Dialects, Fosse, Mastering Your Mix, and Scene Study, among other classes.
 In the capstone senior seminar, you will prepare a project that showcases your proficiency in performance skills.

 At Elon, you will learn from dynamic professors who combine years of industry experience with a passion for teaching.
 The faculty include professional actors, musicians and dancers whose credits include performances in theatres, concert halls and opera houses on and off Broadway, throughout the nation and abroad.
 Among the faculty in the Department of Performing Arts are: